ervandew/eclim/_sources/cheatsheet.rst.txt

 - :ref:`:JavaCallHierarchy <:JavaCallHierarchy>` [-s <scope>] -
   Display the call hierarchy for the method under the cursor.
 - :ref:`:JavaHierarchy <:JavaHierarchy>` - View the type hierarchy tree.
+- :ref:`:JavaOutline <:JavaOutline>` - Open a buffer with an outline of the current source file.
 - :ref:`:JavaImpl <:JavaImpl>` -
   View implementable / overridable methods from super classes and implemented interfaces.